Please scroll to the bottom to purchase premium, pure Calcium Montmorillonite Clay. Thank you!

 For further research and information about the specific uses of Calcium Montmorillonite Clay (including recipes), please visit our blog.

 Our human-grade*, 100% pure Calcium Montmorillonite Clay is used safely and effectively by our own pets.
 It is a live, desert-mined, pristine clay of volcanic origin and rich in active, ionic trace minerals.
 Its extreme alkalinity boasts scientifically proven pH balancing abilities and antimicrobial properties in both pets and humans.
 Our Calcium Montmorillonite Clay is similar to flour in texture/grind, there is no grit, it is sand-free, and is neutral in both taste and odor.
 There are no artificial colors, flavors or additives in this product.
 ALS Chemex Certification #349096880072579.

-Not to be confused with the lower grade Calcium Montmorillonite Clay meant for ponds or cosmetics, the average suggested retail price for the leading brands of premium pet-grade Calcium Montmorillonite Clay is over $35 / 2 lb.
-By using no-frills, bulk packaging, we are able to offer premium, human-grade* Calcium Montmorillonite Clay for only $29.75 CAD / 2 pounds!
+By using no-frills, bulk packaging, we are able to offer premium, human-grade* Calcium Montmorillonite Clay for only $16.75 CAD / pound!
 Our top quality Calcium Montmorillonite Clay is heat-sealed in food-grade, thick plastic bags.

 100% Pure Calcium Montmorillonite Clay